 OPEN: Dog parks, basketball, bocce ball, sports fields with City permit ONLY, swimming pools for exercise ONLY and with advanced registration required, tennis and pickleball, and non-motorized boating either solo or with other household members is allowed at some City parks.
 A list of open park amenities and parking lots at specific City parks is available HERE.

-CLOSED: Playgrounds, sports fields for general public use, swimming pools for general public use, picnic areas, skate parks, barbecue areas, drinking fountains, volleyball, handball and horseshoe courts, the RC and bicycle pump tracks, amphitheaters, amusement rides, concessions, motorized boating, and other gathering or high-touch areas remain closed to prevent the spread of COVID-19.
+CLOSED: Sports fields for general public use, swimming pools for general public use, picnic areas, skate parks, barbecue areas, drinking fountains, volleyball, handball and horseshoe courts, the RC and bicycle pump tracks, amphitheaters, amusement rides, concessions, motorized boating, and other gathering or high-touch areas remain closed to prevent the spread of COVID-19.

 What guidelines or rules are in place for using open amenities, such as tennis or basketball courts?

 - For solo use or play with other individuals from same household

 - Players must bring their own equipment - no shared equipment outside of household members

 - Keep 6 feet of physical distancing between you and others